open-orchestra/open-orchestra-docs/en/developer_guide/block_creation.rst

 -------------

 Open Orchestra leverages the power of ESI blocks to optimize page rendering and increase performance.
-In the FrontOffice application, each block is rendered in an ESI block using the render_esi() twig function.
+In the Front Office application, each block is rendered in an ESI block using the render_esi() twig function.

 See also `ESI blocks`_.